sterlingdeng/job_runner/docs/design.md

 3. multiple concurrent client can connect to the stream

 For clients to get a continuous stream of data, we will use grpc's server streaming rpc.

+A stream can be gracefully stopped by 2 events:
+1. The caller cancels the stream.
+This can be controlled by context cancellation.
+A cancel can be propagated from the CLI.
+2. The command exits and there is nothing left to stream.
+An `io.EOF` can be returned to signal the close of the server stream, which can then propagate to the client.

 ```proto
 message StreamResponse {